-The jet leaks uncovered by Glenn Greenwald shown in the film provide strong evidence of the parliamentary coup at play.
+The Jet Leaks uncovered by Glenn Greenwald shown in the film provide strong evidence of the parliamentary coup at play.
 What effect did they have?

 They provide strong evidence [that former judge Sergio Moro was acting impartially].
 Glenn Greenwald who published the leaks all of a sudden became a national hero.
 Bolsonaro eventually took legal action against him, but that was of course an unprecedented attack on press freedom.
 Glenn and his husband, who is a member of parliament, are under police protection, they live in a house that is under high surveillance.
 So I think I can say with confidence that their lives were in danger, particularly at that time.
 We’ve seen what happens to people who talk too much.
 We’ve seen the tragedy that has befallen Dom Phillips.
 We know the message that they want to get across with that.
 And Glenn Greenwald too could have undergone a similar fate.
 And that’s because of the weight of the leaks.
-They changed everything, they demonstrated what we have been saying for years that this is lawfare.
+They changed everything, they demonstrated what we have been saying for years: that this is lawfare.
 That the mere instrumentalisation of the justice system degrades and criminalizes a specific individual, or specific individuals, in this case Lula and other members of the Workers Party.
 So yes, the tables have turned.
-The jet leaks, the vaza jato were indeed a defining moment in the history of Brazilian democracy.
+The Jet Leaks, the Vaza Jato were indeed a defining moment in the history of Brazilian democracy.

 As you explained in the film, the media paved the way for the rise of Jair Bolsonaro.
 But they thought that they could tame his radical ideas somewhat.
 Right?

-It puts the media, particularly O Globo, in a very awkward situation.
+It puts the media, particularly Globo, in a very awkward situation.
 They created a beast called Bolsonaro to eat the Workers Party, they let the beast outside the cage and they couldn’t put him back in.
 So the beast came back to bite them in the butt.
 So Globo ended up in a very uncomfortable position because Bolsonaro’s [neo-liberal] economic project is indeed aligned with their interests, however, his rhetoric is too extremist for their viewers.
 He is too radical, too bitter to swallow, so they can hardly contain him.
 Globo wants to reach a wider audience in Brazil and the country is not reactionary in many ways.
 So if Globo wants to reach a broader population, it can’t embrace Bolsonaro’s deeply racist, homophobic rhetoric.

 What we need to do first and foremost is get the fascist out of power, whatever that takes, because the stakes are very high.
 Democracy is at risk and the future of the Brazilian people are at risk, the future of the Amazon is at risk.
 Not just because of the Amazon but Bolsonaro is in power, perpetuating himself.
 He’s already tried to stage a self-coup so that he remains in power, he wasn’t successful but he’s going to try it again.
 The ramifications of a successful self-coup could be disastrous for the world.
-Trump failed at it and that’s wonderful but if Bolsonaro succeeds, all the countries where the democratic situations are very fragile, we’ll see ourselves as very vulnerable and the fascists in power will see themselves as empowered.
+Trump failed at it and that’s wonderful but if Bolsonaro succeeds, all the countries where the democratic situations are very fragile, will see themselves as very vulnerable and the fascists in power will see themselves as empowered.

 Can Brazil ever eradicate itself from a long-history of coup d’etats?

 I certainly hope so.
 But it’s not going to happen in the next 10-20 years.
 In terms of the upcoming elections, I’m not concerned that Bolsonaro will win the elections.
 Bolsonaro has atrocious approval ratings.
 I’m very confident that Lula will win the elections.
 My fears are 1) for Lula’s life and 2) for a military coup.
 Bolsonaro keeps inflaming his base.
 Firstly by suggesting that the polls are fake, that electronic ballots don’t work, that they are unreliable.
-But we’ve never questioned that before.
+But he has never questioned that before.
 So he keeps on inflaming his base for that purpose.

 Thank you so much for your time.
 Thank you as well for giving us a little bit more information about your film that has come at such a crucial time for Brazilian democracy and further afield.